durantschoon/NounsVerbsandtheRest/README.md

 ### Using curried functions instead (functional approach)
 1. `tagWordsInLine` currently switches by keys on an object, this could be a curried functions which consumes the parser first
 2. `parserInfo` could be the same
-# Stackblitz creation

-Originally with react-vite-mui on StackBlitz (nothing saved there though now)